Energy and Climate Change

-A Technical Update of the Regional Energy Strategy is underway in order to inform development of San Diego Forward: The Regional Plan.
+In 2014, a technical update of the RES was completed in order to inform development of San Diego Forward: The Regional Plan.
 This technical update demonstrates progress toward attaining the RES goals, updates existing conditions and future projections data, and recommends priorities for moving forward.
-The updated Chapter 5: Regional Energy Strategy Goals is available below.
-Additional updated components of the RES will be added as they are available.
+The updated RES is available below.
+Concurrent with the update, summary reports were prepared for each of the RES goals.
+These summary reports also are available below.

 Priority Early Actions of the Regional Energy Strategy

 1. Pursue a comprehensive building retrofit program to improve efficiency and install renewable energy systems

 2. Create financing programs to pay for projects and improvements that save energy

 3. Utilize the SANDAG-SDG&E Local Government Partnership to help local governments identify opportunities and implement energy savings at government facilities and throughout their communities

 4. Support land use and transportation planning strategies that reduce energy use and GHG emissions

 5. Support planning of electric charging and alternative fueling infrastructure

 6. Support use of existing unused reclaimed water to decrease the amount of energy needed to meet the water needs of the San Diego region